Necropolis/Matrix/README.md

 # Matrices for Cocoa

 A quick two-dimensional matrix implementation for Cocoa.
+The entire project requires ARC (Automatic Reference Counting).

 Code speaks louder than words: